 With divine love and sincere wishes for a blessed Christmas for you and your loved ones,

-Nayaswamis Jyotish and Devi, and all your Ananda Family
+Nayaswami Jyotish and Nayaswami Devi, and all your Ananda Family